 - Adult inpatient mental health treatment services

 - Provincial corrections mental health and substance use services

-According to BC Patient-Centred Measurement's work plan for 2021-2025, the first cycle of the Mental Health and Substance Use Provincial Survey will take place in 2021; this survey will include questions related to the impact of COVID-19 and virtual mental health care due to the pandemic.
-The second cycle will take place over the next few years.
+The Mental Health and Substance Use Provincial Survey, originally scheduled for Fall 2021, has been delayed.
+The survey will include questions related to the impact of COVID-19 and virtual mental health care due to the pandemic.
+Mental Health and Substance Use Provincial Surveys will take place over the next few years.

 The Dynamic Analysis and Reporting Tool (DART) is an online platform available to the public to track provincial survey results in "close to real-time".
 Click on the above link for more information about accessing the tool.